4.29 from 7 votes

 Instructions

-• With a liner in the Instant Pot, add milk, oil, and sugar.
+• With a liner in the Instant Pot, add a quart of whole milk, 1 cup of vegetable oil, and 1 cup of granulated sugar.
 Stir well.

-• Use the yogurt setting (not available on some models...I have an Instant Pot DUO 6 quart) and press the "adjust" button until you see "boil" on your screen.
+• On the Instant Pot, use the yogurt setting and press the "adjust" button until you see "boil" on your screen.
 Place a glass lid on the pot if you have one and allow the boil cycle to complete, lasting about 10-15 minutes.
 It helps to whisk your milk every 3-5 minutes during this process.
 If you don't have an Instant Pot, bring this mixture to a low boil on the stovetop.

 • Once the boil cycle is complete (your pot will beep when it's done), test the milk.
 It shouldn't be boiling, but should feel warm if you hold your hand above it and should be giving off some steam.
 If it's not, do another boil cycle, covering your pot while it heats and whisking regularly.